Master of Arts

 *Note: These four courses compose the course work required by the Arkansas Department of Education for an ESL endorsement to an Arkansas Teaching License.

 **Note: These four courses are offered with different topics and may be repeated for credit if the topic differs.

-- The satisfactory completion of an examination based on three MA TESOL courses selected by the student.
+- The satisfactory completion of an examination based on two MA TESOL courses selected by the student.
 Licensed teachers who complete TESL 6863 TESOL Practicum are exempt from the examination requirement.

 - A cumulative grade point average of a 3.00 or better must be achieved in all graduate work attempted at Arkansas Tech University, with a maximum of six (6) hours of "C" grades.
 A student receiving more than six (6) hours of "C" or grades lower than "C" should refer to the section of the catalog on Academic Probation and Dismissal.